evgenyneu/evgenii.com/resume/index.md

 ## Objective

-Seeking part-time or casual position as an iOS/Swift or Android programmer.
+Seeking a part-time position as an iOS or Android programmer.